-First, you'll compare the cash balances shown in bivio To what is shown on the brokers report.
+First, you'll compare the cash balances shown in bivio

+To what is shown on the broker's report.
 They should be equal or you should have a reason such as an outstanding check to validly explain any differences.
 If you see cash balances listed for accounts on the bivio report that you don't actually have, you have issues you need to correct.
-The only balances shown should be for accounts that you actually had at the end of 2021.
-Slide 35
+The only balances shown should be for accounts that you actually had at the end of 2023.

-Then you'll compare the number of shares of each stock between
+Next, you will compare the number of shares of each stock